Cooking with Nana Ling

 Jump to Recipe Print Recipe

-The ultimate comfort food, this old fashioned Pea and Ham Soup is simple, scrumptious and satisfying.
+The ultimate comfort food, this old-fashioned Pea and Ham Soup is simple, scrumptious and satisfying.
+Made with split peas, ham hock and simple vegetables, it's the kind of soup many Australians remember simmering away on the stove during winter.

 Pea and Ham Soup served with melba toast.